1990 Michigan Wolverines football team: Minnesota

-Michigan trailed 10–7 at halftime, but rallied in the 2nd half with 28 points on the way to a 35–18 victory over the Golden Gophers at the HHH Metrodome.
-Ricky Powers ran for 127 yards and a touchdown while Elvis Grbac threw for 126 yards and three touchdown passes.
-Grbac's TD throws went to Desmond Howard, Derrick Alexander and Jarrod Bunch.
-Howard had 8 catches for 86 yards.
+On November 17, No. 16 Michigan defeated unranked Minnesota, 35–18, at Michigan Stadium.
+Michigan trailed 10–7 at halftime, but rallied in the second half with 28 points.
+Ricky Powers ran for 127 yards and a touchdown, and Elvis Grbac threw for 126 yards and three touchdown passes.
+Grbac's touchdown throws went to Desmond Howard, Derrick Alexander and Jarrod Bunch.
+Howard had eight catches for 86 yards.
 Lance Dottin and Neil Simpson had interceptions for the Wolverine defense.
+Senior fullback Jarrod Bunch, playing in his last home game, carried the Little Brown Jug across the field at the end of the game.
+It was the last game played on Michigan Stadium's artificial turf.